paultopia/math4ls/probability.md

 # What is Probability?

 Probability is the mathematical representation of the likelihood of an event under a given set of circumstances (conditions) in a given period of time.
 We will say, for example, that the probability of winning the jackpot in the lottery from buying one ticket this week is some (very tiny) number like .00000003.

 We also sometimes use probability language to refer to states of affairs---we might say, for example, that given what I know about the number of buses in town and the color of the bus that hit the plaintiff, the probability that the bus that hit the plaintiff belonged to the Acme Bus Company is .75.^[This comes from a very famous thought experiment, described in Charles Nesson, The Evidence or the Event?
 On Judicial Proof and the Acceptability of Verdicts, 98 Harv.
 L. Rev. 1357 (1985)]  Usually, you won't need to think too hard about the difference between these two ideas.

 We represent probability as a fraction between 0 and 1, where 0 means no chance that an event will happen, and 1 means that an event will definitely happen.
 If someone starts talking about a probability higher than 1 or lower than 0, they're either clueless or lying.

 Normally, we express probability in decimals like .75 or percentages like 75%.
 We can also express them in fractions like 3/4, but it's a little easy to confuse those with *odds* (a different mathematical relationship, derived from probability but much harder to work with, and usually only used by people who run gambling operations in order to confuse their customers and take their money), so I'll be avoiding that here.

 There are two big theoretical interpretations of probability, the frequentist and the Bayesian.

 Very broadly speaking, the frequentist interpretation of probability says that we are, as the name suggests, talking about frequencies.
-To say that you have a .75 chance of winning the lottery, to the frequentist, says that if 100 people like you are in the world, we would expect 75 of them to win the lottery.
-Well, no, actually, that's the kind of thinking that will lead you to horrible mistakes.
-Actually, the frequentist interpretation would be that if we picked a large number of groups of 100 people just like you, then we would expect that on average 75 people in each of those groups would win the lottery.
+To say that you have a .75 chance of winning the lottery, to the frequentist, says that if if we picked a large number of groups of 100 people just like you, then we would expect that on average 75 people in each of those groups would win the lottery.

 By contrast, the Bayesian interpretation is about subjective beliefs.
 On the Bayesian interpretation, when I say that I have a subjective probability of .75 in winning the lottery, what I mean is that if I make a large number of predictions with a .75 probability, I expect them to be true about 75% of the time.
-That is, a Bayesian probability represents a subjective sense of uncertainty.
+That is, a Bayesian probability represents an attempt to quantify my level of uncertainty.

 For the most part, you don't need to care about these different interpretations.
 Statisticians and philosophers care about them a lot, but the practical implications of the two worldviews won't come up in much that lawyers need to deal with.
-Importantly, in a bit I'll introduce an idea called *Bayes Rule*, but this is *not* a concept that is limited to people to Bayesians, frequentists recognize it too---it's a basic mathematical fact.
+Importantly, in a bit I'll introduce an idea called *Bayes Rule*, but this is *not* a concept that is limited to Bayesians, frequentists recognize it too---it's a basic mathematical fact.

 # Probability math

 ## A single event

-For the purposes of having an intuition for this kind of thing, you can think of the probability of a single event as just the proportional frequency of an event in the space of possible events under similar circumstances.
+For the purposes of having an intuition for this kind of thing, you can think of the probability of a single event as just the proportional frequency of an event in the world of possible events under similar circumstances.
 If 5 of every 100 people who file suits for negligence win their cases at trial, then the probability of winning a negligence case at trial, assuming no other information, is .05.

 Usually we express the probability of some event with a capital P, like P(Win your negligence suit).